premdav/premdav/README.md

 In addition to those technologies, I also enjoy working with Node and Python to bring data and useful APIs into my applications.

 ### Outside of work I can be found
+- learning more about AWS and serverless tech
+- reading through Clean Code
 - relaxing with video games
 - traveling to and exploring new places
 - walking around the park enjoying some sunshine